radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 We note that a single UDP datagram may, however, contain multiple DTLS records.
 RADIUS/DTLS nodes MAY use this behavior to send multiple RADIUS packets in one UDP packet.

-For the receiving RADIUS/DTLS node, the length checks defined in {{RFC2865, Section 3}} still apply, but MUST use the length of the decrypted DTLS record instead of the UDP packet length.
+For the receiving RADIUS/DTLS node, the length checks defined in {{RFC2865, Section 3}} still apply.
+That is, a receiving RADIUS/DTLS node MUST perform all the length checks, but MUST use the length of the decrypted DTLS record instead of the UDP packet length.
-Exaclty one RADIUS packet is encapsulated in a DTLS record, and any decrypted octets outside the range of the RADIUS length field within a single DTLS record MUST be treated as padding and be ignored.
+Exactly one RADIUS packet is encapsulated in a DTLS record, and any decrypted octets outside the range of the RADIUS length field within a single DTLS record MUST be treated as padding and be ignored.
-For UDP packets containing multiple DTLS records, each DTLS record MUST be parsed individually and padding at the end of each DTLS record MUST be ignored, instead of treating it as the beginning of a new packet, as it would be treated with RADIUS/TLS.
+For UDP packets containing multiple DTLS records, each DTLS record MUST be parsed individually and additional data outside of the range for the RADIUS packet at the end of each DTLS record MUST be ignored, instead of treating it as the beginning of a new packet, as it would be treated with RADIUS/TLS.

 ## Server behavior